scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

   plus the necessary information to propagate it forward in time indefinitely, whereas ``Ephem`` objects represent a bounded time history of a trajectory.
-  This is because the equations for the two-body motion are known, whereas an ephemerides is either an observation or a prediction that cannot be extrapolated in any case without external knowledge.
+  This is because the equations for the two-body motion are known, whereas an ephemeris is either an observation or a prediction that cannot be extrapolated in any case without external knowledge.
   As such, ``Orbit`` objects have a ``.propagate`` method, but ``Ephem`` ones do not.
 This prevents users from attempting to